-Students in the traditional face-to-face MA Program in History may choose to U.S. history as a major field (18 s.h.) or minor field (9 s.h.) of concentration.
+Students in the MA Program in History may choose U.S. history as a major field (18 s.h.) or minor field (9 s.h.) of concentration.
 Students undertake three required 3 s.h. courses: Historiography (the study of scholarly writing about the past), the US proseminar (a broad introduction to the major scholarly themes and debates within the field), and either the premodern or modern proseminar, depending on the student's minor field of concentration.
-The student ttakes at least 15 more s.h. in US history and at least 6 more s.h. in the minor area of concentration.
-Seminars range from broadly thematic to tightly focused explorations of a single topc.
+The student takes at least 15 more s.h. in US history and at least 6 more s.h. in the minor area of concentration.
+Seminars range from broadly thematic to tightly focused explorations of a single topic.
 Students study closely with a faculty whose scholarship is internationally recognized.

 The department annually awards graduate assistantships and fellowships to highly promising students.
 Students must be able to perform their GA duties on campus.